Which Statement Is True About a Polyatomic Ion?

 Conclusion: The Bottom Line

 The single statement that accurately describes a polyatomic ion is that it is a covalently bonded group of atoms carrying an overall charge and acting as one particle in chemical reactions.
-This truth distinguishes polyatomic ions from neutral molecules, clarifies why they can be either positively or negatively charged, and explains their behavior in diverse chemical contexts.
-By internalizing this definition and recognizing the common patterns in naming, geometry, and reactivity, you’ll be equipped to tackle any problem—from balancing equations to predicting solubility—with confidence and precision Small thing, real impact..
+On the flip side, this truth distinguishes polyatomic ions from neutral molecules, clarifies why they can be either positively or negatively charged, and explains their behavior in diverse chemical contexts.
+By internalizing this definition and recognizing the common patterns in naming, geometry, and reactivity, you’ll be equipped to tackle any problem—from balancing equations to predicting solubility—with confidence and precision The details matter here.
+Turns out it matters..